-This page describes how to exchange worklogs information between two instances.
+This page describes how to synchronize worklogs information between two instances.

-You can also configure other ways to find corresponding users on the system (by full name, by username or any other arbitrary logic that you might have).
+The author lookup is performed by email, but you can also configure other ways to find corresponding users on the local system (by full name, username or any other arbitrary logic that you might have).

 Syncing worklogs from Jira Cloud to Jira Server